 - Use only the PTO shaft provided or one of the same type. - Read and follow the operating manual provided for the PTO shaft.
 Correct use and maintenance of the PTO shaft prevents serious accidents. - When coupling the PTO shaft - o refer to the operating manual provided for the PTO shaft. - o observe the permissible drive speed of the machine. - o observe the correct installation length of the PTO shaft.
-Refer to the section "Adjusting the length of the PTO shaft to the tractor", page 141. - o observe the correct installation position of the PTO shaft.
+Refer to the section "Adjusting the length of the PTO shaft to the tractor", page 144. - o observe the correct installation position of the PTO shaft.

-The tractor symbol on the protective tube of the PTO shaft identifies the tractor-side connection of the PTO shaft. - Always mount the overload or freewheel clutch on the machine if the PTO shaft has an overload or freewheel clutch. - Before switching on the universal joint shaft, read and follow the safety precautions for universal joint shaft operation in the section "Safety information for the user", page 34.
+The tractor symbol on the protective tube of the PTO shaft identifies the tractor-side connection of the PTO shaft. - Always mount the overload or freewheel clutch on the machine if the PTO shaft has an overload or freewheel clutch. - Before activating the universal joint shaft, refer to the safety instructions for the universal joint shaft, page 34.